Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State Performance Insights

-- The Broncos are outscoring opponents by 10.2 points per game, with a +133 scoring differential overall.
-They put up 75.8 points per game (168th in college basketball) and allow 65.6 per outing (63rd in college basketball).
+- The Broncos are outscoring opponents by 10.2 points per game with a +133 scoring differential overall.
+They put up 75.8 points per game (168th in college basketball) and allow 65.6 per contest (64th in college basketball).

-- Boise State wins the rebound battle by an average of 6.8 boards.
-It records 37.2 rebounds per game (149th in college basketball) compared to its opponents' 30.4.
+- The 37.2 rebounds per game Boise State averages rank 149th in the nation, and are 6.8 more than the 30.4 its opponents pull down per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.